Handbook of Operating Procedures 2-2160

 1. Faculty Candidates in Any Title and Rank.

 1. Recommendations for all changes in academic rank or status through promotion and tenure review are considered on a standardized cycle each academic year in accordance with a schedule and policies set forth by the Provost’s Office.
-UT Austin does not conduct off-cycle reviews for faculty promotions.
-In addition, faculty may not move from one rank to another through a hiring, appointment, or other process outside of the promotion review process unless an exception is approved by the provost for unusual and exceptional circumstances.
+Faculty may not move from one rank to another through a hiring, appointment, or other process outside of the promotion review process unless an exception is approved by the provost for unusual and exceptional circumstances.

 1. Candidates who—immediately prior to their appointment at UT Austin—were appointed at one or more other institutions in a rank and tenure status equivalent to their current appointment at UT Austin may elect to combine their years of service at UT Austin with up to three full years of service at the other institution(s) for purposes of calculating years of probationary service or effective years in rank to satisfy the requirements for on-time promotion review.
 The University’s Guidelines contain more detail about this process, deadlines, and impact on review.